 Spotting is one of the trickier parts of turn technique.
 It comes from ballet and will help you to not get disorientated while turning and spinning.
 It’s the act of focusing on a specific spot, even as you spin multiple times.
-The spot should be at your eye level.
+In salsa and bachata, the spot should be at your eye level.

-You can see this ballerina spotting during a performance of Swan Lake:
+You can see the ballerina Nina Kaptsova spotting during this performance of the Nutcracker:

 While challenging, spotting is a powerful technique.
 Researchers at Imperial College London have even studied the impact of spotting to find solutions to chronic dizziness.
 According to them, regularly spotting reduces the size of the part of the brain that is responsible for perceiving dizziness.
 In other words, it has a long-term effect as well as an immediate one.